EndPointCorp/end-point-blog/2010/04/05/git-submodule-workflow.html.md

 **How do you update a git submodule repository?**

-Given an existing git project in the "project" directory, and a git submodule extension1 in the the extension directory:
+Given an existing git project in the “project” directory, and a git submodule extension1 in the the extension directory:

 First, a status check on the main project: